-- 1. Open Short Cut and click Create New Program. - 2.
-Double-click the data logger model. - In the Available Sensors and Devices box, type CNR4 or locate the sensor in the Sensors > Meteorological > Solar Radiation folder.
+- 1. Open Short Cut and create a new program. - 2.
+Double-click the data logger model. - 3.
+In the Available Sensors and Devices box, type CNR4 or locate the sensor in the Sensors > Meteorological > Solar Radiation folder.
 Double-click CNR4 Net Radiation.
 Type the sensitivity values supplied on the manufacturer certificate of calibration; these sensitivity values are unique to each sensor.